sethsandaru/vue-form-builder/README.md

         - Time Picker: change to another time picker with a better APIs + options.
     - Fix a problem that make the Date Picker icon didn't show.
     - Stop import Bootstrap 4 CSS into the bundle.
+- Version **1.1.1**:
+    - First Release of Vue Form Builder
+    - Able to config form & render form by config data.
+    - Get/set value for both GUI & Template.

 ## Development milestones
-1. First release - **Released**
+1. First release - **Released in 1.1.1**
     - Able to config form (Template)
     - Render form by config data (GUI)
     - Get/set value from GUI
 2. Hook will be available for several events.
-More options for some controls (like select with ajax data source, date format,...) - **Released**
+More options for some controls (like select with ajax data source, date format,...) - **Released in 1.2.0**
-3. Able to validate the form (required mostly), able to style the label (bold, italic, underline and location (top, left)).
+3. Able to validate the form (required mostly), able to style the label (bold, italic, underline and location (top, left)). **Released in 1.3.0**
 4. Support formula to calculate inside the form.
-5. Server-side library demo (Laravel).

-Copyright &copy; 2018 by [Seth Phat](http://sethphat.com) aka Phat Tran Minh
+Copyright &copy; 2018 by [Seth Phat](http://sethphat.com) aka Phat Tran Minh!